 The only time you have a distinct advantage over how to price your condo is if the demand for your location is high and units have not opened up for a while.
 Your condo classification also matters alongside demand.
 You may have more control if you have a great view and layout on a non-busy street in a desirable neighbourhood.

 Things To Research Before Listing Your Condo

-- Look at sales records up to 2 years back to get a better idea of how units have been priced in the past
+- Look at the real estate price index and sales records up to 2 years back to get a better idea of how units have been priced in the past

 - Check out the current available inventory and trends in your building or complex in the last 90 days.
 This will allow you to understand the market better market by looking at how properties have performed historically